proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/Testing_generic_servers_with_PropEr.md

 * Mary wants to rent another copy of the same movie, but there are no more copies available.

-In this case the postcondition for `rent_dvd` is false.
+In this case the postcondition for `rent_dvd/2` is false.
 Again, it is up to us to redefine our model and we decide to add a precondition that prevents the aforementioned scenario.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~